 A unique feature of this lounge is a lockable cell phone charging station.

 The KAL lounge has the best airport views of the Concourse A lounges without a doubt.

 Eight lounges in two terminals in less than six hours was a challenge gladly accepted.
-The Asiana lounges are the best of the bunch although all are good.
-One thing is sure, no matter where your flight is departing from at ICN a finding some decent food, wifi and beverages in a Priority Pass lounge will be a piece of cake.
+The Asiana lounges are (were) the best of the bunch although all are good.
+One thing is sure, no matter where your flight is departing from at ICN, finding some decent food, wifi, and beverages in a Priority Pass lounge will be a piece of cake.
 It is truly unfortunate that, as stated above, effective January 1, 2018, the Asiana lounges are withdrawing from Priority Pass (unless flying Asiana),